rxweb/rxweb.io/docs/rx-web-core/developing-the-api/search-controller.md

 Lets consider a scenario where you want to create a `UsersSearchController` in the `OrdersModule`, you have to write:

-> rxwebcore --controller --search --main UsersSearch --uow User --spname", "spSearchUsers"
+> rxwebcore --controller --search --main Users --uow User --spname", "spSearchUsers"

 `UsersSearch` is the controller name and `User` is the module name.
 It will create a controller `UsersSearchController` in search folder of api in the project

-# Methods
+## Methods

 <table class="table table-bordered">
 <tr><th>Method</th><th>Return Type</th><th>Request Params</th><th>Request Body</th><th>Response</th></tr>
 <tr><td>Post</td><td>IActionResult</td><td> - </td><td>searchParams</td><td>search result</td></tr>
 </table>

-# Example
+## Example
 In this example  `MainSqlDbContext` is the context of `UsersModule` which contains the `spSearchUsers` which is executing while fetching the search result which are retrieved by passing searchParams as dictionary object in the post method.